ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Remember, **^...$** are required to make this an allowlist (the text *must* match the pattern), and “**+**” means *“one or more”*.

 [Explanation]

+#### Lab: Using Regular Expressions for Text Input Validation

+ 🧪 LAB: Please try lab [regex1](https://best.openssf.org/labs/regex1.html), which lets you experiment using regex notation to validate strings.

+ 🧪 LAB: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment in how to use a regex in a real program.

+Labs are optional, but we encourage you to try them.

 ### Countering ReDoS Attacks on Regular Expressions